 Braised Antelope Ribs

 This recipe came to me from a friend, hunting buddy and all around great cook.
-Elk ribs in the Colorado mountains then again back home inspired this dish and it works well for antelope ribs, too.
+We used fresh elk ribs in the Colorado mountains then made it again with antelope ribs back home.

 8 ounces red currant jelly (small jar)